demovibes/watermelon/README.md

     `python manage.py makemigrations` and then `python manage.py migrate` will create the skeleton for your new DB.

+    A shortcut script to delete and recreate the initial DB, `reset-db.sh`, is found in the root folder.

     Watermelon now includes initial data migrations to bootstrap the service.
     An "admin" superuser with password "password" is created at first migration.
     **Change this password before going live with the site** or you will be